jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 You have successfully created the Sales CQ call queue and added Isaiah Langer as an agent

+### Task 2 - Create an auto attendant for the Sales call queue

-Now we will Create an Auto attendant and direct one of the options to send calls to our Sales CQ call queue.
+Now we will create an auto attendant and direct one of the options to send calls to our Sales CQ call queue.
 This will ready the Microsoft 365 Auto Attendant to become functional.

 1. You are still signed in to MS720-CLIENT01 as “Admin” and have the **Microsoft Teams admin center** open as **Katie Jordan**.